oweitman/docker-devcontainer/README.md

 - launch vis with the following launch configuration via menu/run/start debugging or F5.
 - if vscode didnt automatically recognize the port 8082, you have to map it manually in the port view of vscode
+- if vis isnt installed in iobroker you have to add it via the gui

 ```json
         {